act-rules/act-rules.github.io/_rules/html-xml-lang-match-5b7ae0.md

 ## Assumptions

 - Although there is no known way that an inappropriate secondary subtag in the `lang` or `xml:lang` attribute (such as `en-XYZ`) can lead to accessibility issues, it is conceivable that with specific assistive technologies on some languages, there can be exceptions.
 In that case `lang` and `xml:lang` should have matching secondary subtags.
+- The presence of a `lang` attribute is being used to comply to WCAG.
+This rule doesn't test if the attribute is needed to comply to WCAG.

 ## Accessibility Support